ctpconsulting/chopen-workshop-git/README.md

 We are also planning to practice some shell kung-fu therefore some Linux distrubtion might be a good choice.

 We strongly recommend [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [VM prepared by ch/open team](http://data.workshoptage.ch/images/ws16/)  (or [this Ubuntu image](http://sourceforge.net/projects/imagesvm/files/linux/ubuntu/12.04/2/lts/desktop/x64/) alternatively).
 If possible, assign at least 1 GB of RAM.
+When using VirtualBox please install guest additions for your own convenience.
+It will let you adjust screen size and share clipboard between host and guest systems.

 We have prepared shell commands for Ubuntu distribution to get you started quickly.
 Just execute following in the shell (CTRL+ALT+T):